scm62519/PERCU/README.md

-# PERCU
+# PERCU: Benchmarking Multimodal Agents on Personalized Computer Use Tasks
+The dataset and code are described in the paper: "PERCU: Benchmarking Multimodal Agents on Personalized Computer Use Tasks".
 PERCU is the first benchmark specifically designed to evaluate the personalized capabilities of multimodal agents on computer use tasks.
+The dataset used for evaluation can be downloaded from this link: https://pan.baidu.com/s/1_n5M5cX7sK5ZIzfNRSclxQ?pwd=qkr4.